Rsantct/pe.audio.sys/pe.audio.sys/doc/00_firewire_audio_interface.md

 # Firewire audio interfaces

+Firewire professional audio interfaces are optimal for multiway filtering, and prices are really low in second hand market in current days.
+An interesting scenario for Mac Mini 'linuxed' machines :-)

-The `libffado2` Debian package provides a driver layer for firewire interfaces, for model compatibility see here:
+The `libffado2` Debian package provides a driver layer for firewire interfaces, for **model compatibility** see here:

     zcat /usr/share/doc/libffado2/README.gz | less